 Remodeling in Meridian-Kessler is rarely about ripping out and starting over.
 The most common projects involve careful kitchen modernizations that preserve original built-ins or work around historic detail, primary bath updates that respect period architecture, and full home refreshes for newly purchased homes.
 Wall removal is often constrained by load-bearing structures and historic district guidelines in some sub-areas.

-Signature Pro coordinates Meridian-Kessler remodeling estimates with attention to the older housing stock and the patience that historic homes require.
+Signature Pro handles Meridian-Kessler remodeling estimates with attention to the older housing stock and the patience that historic homes require.
 Older homes can surface electrical, plumbing, and structural surprises during demo, and the estimate accounts for likely scenarios.

 Plaster walls, original built-ins, leaded glass, hardwood floors, and out-of-square framing are normal in Meridian-Kessler.
 The estimate accounts for these conditions.